 During a VID transition, the resulting change in voltage on the FB pin and the COMP pin causes an AC current to flow through the error amplifier compensation components from the FB to the COMP pin.
-This current then flows through the feedback resistor, $R{FB}$ , and can cause the output voltage to overshoot or undershoot at the end of the VID transition.
+This current then flows through the feedback resistor, R{FB} , and can cause the output voltage to overshoot or undershoot at the end of the VID transition.
 In order to ensure the smooth transition of the output voltage during a VID change, a VID-on-the-fly compensation network is required.
-This network is composed of a resistor and capacitor in series, $R{DVC}$ and $C{DVC}$ , between the DVC and the FB pin.
+This network is composed of a resistor and capacitor in series, R{DVC} and C{DVC} , between the DVC and the FB pin, as shown in Figure 8.